Stay ahead with actionable finance strategies, tips, news, and trends.

 Centage vs Prophix

 Centage only integrates with your ERP.
-Prophix integrates with your ERP, CRM, or HRIS to ensure you can track all of your data in one financial performance management solution.
+Prophix One integrates with your ERP, CRM, or HRIS to track all your data in one Financial Performance Platform.

 19: Oracle Enterprise Performance Management Planning